ankane/dexter/README.md

 ## Options

-- `--interval` - time to wait between processing queries
+- `--interval` - time to wait between processing queries, in seconds (default: 60)
-- `--min-time` - only consider queries that have consumed a certain amount of DB time (in minutes)
+- `--min-time` - only consider queries that have consumed a certain amount of DB time, in minutes (default: 0)

 ## Contributing